The fastest way to kill a retail AI deal:

 Response on the clock.

-Cyber liability and technology errors & omissions coverage in force, with an AI rider that covers errors in model output.
-Carrier name and certificate of insurance available to your procurement team within one business day.
+Cyber liability and tech E&O coverage in force, with an AI rider for errors in model output.
+Carrier name and certificate of insurance to your procurement team within one business day.

 - Cyber liability with breach response